SkytAsul/INSA-Typst-Template/packages/silky-report-insa/README.md

 | **lang** | Language                      	| str          	| `"fr"` |

-### 📚 Internship report
+### 📚 Internship & PFE report
 <p align="center">
     <img alt="thumbnail" src="thumbnail-insa-stage.png" style="width: 90%"/>
 </p>

-If you want to make an internship report, you will need to use another show rule: `insa-stage`.
+If you want to make an internship or a PFE (Projet de Fin d'Études) report, you will need to use another show rule: `insa-stage` or `insa-pfe`.

 #### Example
 ```typst